 About

-Strategy as a feedback-driven system rather than a linear plan.
+Strategy as a feedback-driven loop

 Author’s Lens